Odynovo Youngest Client: a 13-day Old Baby and His True Star Family

 - Each piece of free baggage allowance for an infant varies from 10 kilograms to 23kilograms.
 The stroller can be checked as baggage as well.

-Though the regulations apply to most Chinese airlines they don't mean safe pass.
-Should there be any concerns or questions about flying with an infant in China, write to .
+Though the regulations apply to most Chinese airlines they don't mean safe passes.
+Should there be any concerns or questions about flying with an infant in China, write to email@example.com.
 We'll go out of our way to provide help and assistance.